top of page

 But beyond all these matters no purpose of action against religion can be imputed to any legislation, state or national, because this is a religious people.

-In other words, even if the legal tests had not been met, there is no way a law passed by the U.S. Congress could be interpreted against a Christian church because America was inherently and thoroughly a Christian nation.
+In other words, even if the legal tests had not been met, there is no way a law passed by the U.S. Congress could have been interpreted against a Christian church because America was inherently and thoroughly a Christian nation.

-He then goes on to recite the clear and powerful Christian influence on the founding of the nation.
-This influence can be seen in the commission of Christopher Columbus, the first colonial grant given to Sir Walter Raleigh, and the first charter of Virginia.
+He then goes on to recite the clear and powerful Christian influence on the founding of the country, influence which can be seen in the commission of Christopher Columbus, the first colonial grant given to Sir Walter Raleigh, and the first charter of Virginia.

-It can also be seen in the establishment of the first colonies, the constitutions of the first 44 states (all of them at that time), the Declaration of Independence, and the U.S. Constitution.
+It is also clearly evident, per Justice Brewer, in the establishment of the first colonies, the constitutions of the first 44 states (all of them at that time), the Declaration of Independence, and the U.S. Constitution.

 The Justice Takes the Stand